 In your workplace role, do you oversee the movement and transfer of heavy equipment or materials?
 If so, you’re undoubtedly familiar with material lifts.

-These machines are designed to perform a bevy of jobs and are available in myriad sizes and scales depending on your need.
+These material handling machines are designed to perform a bevy of jobs and are available in myriad sizes and scales depending on your need.
 Making use of them isn’t just a smart business decision.
 It’s also a wise move to ensure your team’s health and safety.

 Trying to lift an excessive amount of weight on your own could result in a fall or injury.
 At the very least, it could pull out your back.